Raphtory/raphtory.github.io/docs/user-guide/querying/2_graph-metrics.md

 ## Basic metrics
 Now that we have our graph let's start probing it for some basic metrics, such as how many nodes and edges it contains and the time range over which it exists.

-Note, as the property APIs are the same for the graph, vertices and edges, these are discussed together in [Property queries](../querying/5_properties.md).
+Note, as the property APIs are the same for the graph, nodes and edges, these are discussed together in [Property queries](../querying/5_properties.md).

 !!! info
     In the below code segment you will see the functions `count_edges()` and `count_temporal_edges()` being called and returning different results.
 This is because `count_edges()` returns the number of unique edges and `count_temporal_edges()` returns the total edge updates which have occurred.